JFA000/Starbucks-PCA/readme.md

 The **Principal Component Analysis** is a Python program that performs dimensionality reduction on Starbucks nutrition data using PCA and visualizes the results in a 3D scatter plot.
 The code calculates the principal components, determines colors based on the axes values.
 It provides a concise representation of the nutritional characteristics of Starbucks products.

 ## Usage
 To use the program, first, download the scripts and the database and put them in the same folder.
-Then, execute the python script anime_synopsis_similarity_checker.py and follow the program instructions.
+Then, execute the python script python:

     'python principal_component_analysis.py'